hyperoslo/Whisper/README.md

 ## Contribute

-We would love you to contribute to **ImagePicker**, check the [CONTRIBUTING](https://github.com/hyperoslo/ImagePicker/blob/master/CONTRIBUTING.md) file for more info.
+We would love you to contribute to **Whisper**, check the [CONTRIBUTING](https://github.com/hyperoslo/Whisper/blob/master/CONTRIBUTING.md) file for more info.

 ## License

-**ImagePicker** is available under the MIT license.
-See the [LICENSE](https://github.com/hyperoslo/ImagePicker/blob/master/LICENSE.md) file for more info.
+**Whisper** is available under the MIT license.
+See the [LICENSE](https://github.com/hyperoslo/Whisper/blob/master/LICENSE.md) file for more info.